Do you open every email you receive? Neither do hiring managers.

 Keep it short and concise

-Your email subject lines for a job application should be brief and to-the-point.
+Your email subject lines for a job application should be brief and to the point.
 If you write too much text, then it can get cut off in the subject line, especially on smaller devices like smartphones.
 In fact, eMailmonday reports that up to 77 percent of emails are opened on mobile phones.

 As a result, it is suggested that subject lines be less than 50 characters.
-The first few words should identify that you're applying for a job and catch the reader's attention
+The first few words should identify that you're applying for a job and catch the reader's attention.

 Include referral info